-At Cochran, Kroll & Associates, P.C., our construction accident lawyers can help you get compensated if you have been injured on a construction site in Clinton, Michigan.
+At Cochran, Kroll & Associates, P.C., our Construction Site Accident Lawyer in Clinton can help you get compensated if you have been injured on a construction site in Clinton, Michigan.

 Workers’ Compensation boards handle injuries in the workplace.
 In some cases, it may be possible to collect additional damages from your employer due to negligence if you are injured on the job.

 In Michigan, Workers’ Compensation protects against workplace civil lawsuits for pain and suffering or other damages.
 The only exception to this rule is if your employer intentionally injures you.
 Unfortunately, this is difficult to prove and often not the case.
 However, it is possible to file a negligence claim against another third-party that is not your employer.

 In construction site accidents, blame can typically be placed with the owners, contractors, or equipment manufacturers.

 The site’s safety lies with the contractor and subcontractors who are required to warn of potential hazards.
 They are liable when injuries happen in common areas due to dangers that could potentially threaten all employees.
 Property owners may be responsible if they are grossly negligent when hiring a contractor if they fail to inform them of known safety concerns.

 In cases where a piece of equipment or a motor vehicle is defective or dangerous, the manufacturers can be found liable.